Hunter Renfrow Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Season Stats

-- Renfrow has added 305 yards on 28 grabs and two touchdowns.
-He has been targeted 38 times and averages 61.0 receiving yards per game.
+- Renfrow has collected 305 yards on 28 catches with two touchdowns this season, averaging 61.0 yards per game on 38 targets.

-- Renfrow has seen the ball thrown his way five times in the red zone this season, 20.0% of his team's 25 red zone pass attempts.
+- With five targets in the red zone this season, Renfrow has been on the receiving end of 20.0% of his team's 25 red zone pass attempts.

 - The Raiders have run 62.9% passing plays and 37.1% rushing plays this season.
 They rank 19th in the NFL in scoring.